top of page

 But like everything else, fostering has its challenges.
 Many people don't know what it really entails to offer a temporary home, especially if you don't have pets.
 It is important to keep in mind that rescued animals need more patience and understanding as many are afraid or distrustful of people.
 We do not know what traumas they may have suffered before being rescued.
 For this reason, my recommendation, after seeing "Foster" and working with dogs directly at the shelter is: Be patient and seek help, if necessary, from an expert in canine psychology!

-The age of the animal also has a lot to do since the puppy, adult and senior stages have very different needs.
+The age of the dog also has a lot to do since the puppy, adult and senior stages have very different needs.
 You should always check with the shelter or sanctuary about the behavior and needs of the animal.

 THE FAREWELL...